-Choosing the university program that is best for you can be a stressful decision, never mind trying to decide which school you want to go to for at least the next four years.
+Choosing the university program that is best for you can be a stressful decision, never mind trying to decide which school you want to go to for the next few years.

 But don't worry, we have a solution!
 As a former recruiter, I know that speaking to someone about what your life on campus will look like is a great way to decide on the best fit for you.
 So we’ve compiled the top 10 questions to ask a recruiter, alumni or student when choosing which university to attend.

 The OUAC portal has so many sections, acronyms and codes that it can be hard to know which one describes you or which one you should use.
 Fortunately, we have described all applicant types to help you discover which one you are.

 This is important to know as there are different deadlines for different types of applications and you want to be sure you submit everything on time.

 2. What will my first year in the program look like?

 Sometimes the best way to know which program and university are the right fit for you is to understand what your first year will look like.
 Take a peek at our Academic Calendar to see what courses you will likely be taking in your first year and what the overall program map would look like.

 Don't be afraid to explore courses outside your intended program.
 With electives, you have the opportunity to study topics and areas that are of interest to you!

 3. What experiential learning opportunities are there in my program of interest?

 When you graduate you’re probably going to want to work; that’s where experiential learning comes in.
 Whether it be getting hands-on at an internship or co-op, working with a community partner in a placement or capstone project, or working with faculty to conduct a research project or thesis, there is an experiential learning opportunity in every program we offer.